 At the hearing, lawyers for both sides will present evidence, question witnesses, and make legal arguments.
 An administrative law judge (ALJ) or another official from the state workers’ comp agency will preside over the hearing and make a decision, usually within a few weeks.
 If you disagree with the decision, you can usually appeal higher up within the agency or in state court.

 Workers’ compensation claims can be complicated, and insurers often fight tooth-and-nail to avoid paying benefits.
 In many cases, employees will need expert opinions from doctors and other professionals to prove the extent of their injuries and how much they should be paid.
-Make sure you get all the benefits to which you’re entitled by understanding how the process works and consulting a lawyer for help with your claim.
+Make sure you get all the benefits to which you’re entitled by understanding how the process works and consulting an experienced workers compensation lawyer.